slamora/brackets-wiki/Extension-package-format.md

 * `description` is required, but will optionally be pulled from a README.txt or README.md file at the top of the package
 * the `keywords` field will help users find the extensions they need (see below)
 * `files` works the same as it does for npm, including the optional use of an `.npmignore` file
-* Brackets does not support any of npm's dependencies-related features.
+* Brackets does not support any of npm's dependencies-related features on installation.
 When we implement extension dependencies, those will likely be expressed as [peerDependencies](http://blog.nodejs.org/2013/02/07/peer-dependencies/)
 * `engines` is used to specify the compatible Brackets versions.
 For most extensions, the version should be expressed as `>= (some Brackets version)` (in other words, there's no max version).
 * We should honor the `private` flag to not publish private extensions